Haven’t lodged a tax return in years?

-Haven’t lodged your tax return in years in Australia?
+Haven’t lodged your tax return in years in australia?
 If you are an Australian resident for tax purposes you will have to lodge tax returns every year.
 This is especially relevant if your earning is more than the Australian Taxation Office/ATO’s allocated tax-free threshold.
 Currently, the tax-free limit stands at $18,200.

-You can claim a tax free threshold for your late tax returns.
+You can claim tax free threshold for your late tax returns.
 Chances are that if your employer had taxes withheld from your income you’ll get a refund back for all the taxes deducted.
 It would depend how you filled out your tax file number declaration form.

 So, if your annual earnings are higher than the threshold, you are liable by law to lodged your tax returns.
 There are certain situations when even those who earn less than or equal to this amount are required to lodge tax returns.

 However, when you ignore this, it ends up being overdue tax returns.
-There may be many different reasons behind not lodging the tax returns, such as relationship issues, health troubles, or you may have been too preoccupied.
+You may be many different reasons behind not lodging the tax returns, such as relationship issues, health troubles, or you may have been too preoccupied.

 That’s although not a right approach, but it is quite a common occurrence, as usually, people aren’t aware of the significance of filing tax returns, and possible adverse consequences of not fulfilling their financial duties.
 Regardless of the reason behind overdue tax returns, it’s never too late.

 Believe it or not, if you lodge your tax returns at the right time, you may even become eligible for a tax refund.
 Conversely, the longer you wait, the higher the chances of ATO imposing a fine or interest charges on your late tax return.